angular/angular/aio/content/guide/animations.md

 Let's create a new `open-close` component to animate with simple transitions.

-Run the following command in terminal to generate the component:
+Run the following command in terminal to create the component:

 <code-example format="shell" language="shell">